SOCKS: History

+Acronym

+SOCKS is sometimes defined as an acronym for "socket secure" from at least 2001, although it was not originally defined as such in the SOCKS Protocol Version 5 RFC in 1996 or the UNIX Security Symposium III paper in 1992 but simply referred to a specific proxy protocol designed to facilitate communication between clients and servers through a firewall.

 Usage

 SOCKS is a de facto standard for circuit-level gateways (level 5 gateways).

 The circuit/session level nature of SOCKS make it a versatile tool in forwarding any TCP (or UDP since SOCKS5) traffic, creating an interface for all types of routing tools.
 It can be used as: